best-digital-nomad-insurance-barbados

 Jonathan Heavens

-• SafetyWing provides budget-friendly coverage at $56.28 per 4 weeks, perfect for nomads exploring the Caribbean from Barbados
+• SafetyWing provides travel and health cover in one plan from $62.72 per 4 weeks, suited to nomads exploring the Caribbean from Barbados

 • Barbados offers English-speaking convenience with the world's first Welcome Stamp digital nomad visa program